Caroline Bonaparte: Queen consort of Naples

 Caroline became Grand Duchess of Berg and Cleves on 15 March 1806 and Queen consort of Naples on 1 August 1808, when her husband was appointed to the equivalent positions by her brother.
-According to the terms of the appointment, she would keep the title queen also after the death of her spouse.
+According to the terms of the appointment, she would keep the title queen also after his death.

-As queen, Caroline renovated the royal residences in Naples, had new gardens planned, encouraged the growing interest in furniture of Classical design, patronized the silk- and cotton industry and French artists in Naples, showed an interest in the archaeological discoveries of Pompeii and founded a school for girls.
+As queen, Caroline renovated the royal residences in Naples, had new gardens planned, encouraged the growing interest in furniture of classical design, patronized the silk and cotton industry and French artists in Naples, showed an interest in the archaeological discoveries of Pompeii and founded a school for girls.

 She was described as intensely jealous of her sister-in-law Joséphine and her children, reportedly because she felt Napoleon favored them over his Bonaparte relatives.
 It was reportedly Caroline who arranged for Napoleon to take a mistress, Éléonore Denuelle, who duly gave birth to his first illegitimate child.
 This had the desired effect of establishing that Joséphine was infertile, as Napoleon showed he was clearly capable of siring children, which eventually resulted in his divorce from Josephine and remarriage.
 In 1810, when Napoleon married his second Empress Consort Marie Louise of Austria, Caroline was responsible for escorting her to France.
-After meeting her at the border of Austria and her duchy, Caroline forced Marie-Louise to leave all her luggage, servants, and even her pet dog, behind in Austria.
+After meeting her at the border of Austria and her duchy, Caroline forced Marie Louise to leave all her luggage, servants, and even her pet dog, behind in Austria.

 Caroline devoted herself to the interests of her husband Joachim Murat, the King of Naples, where she was very much involved in the affairs of the Kingdom.
 As queen of Naples, she functioned as the regent of Naples during the absence of Joachim on four occasions: during his participation in the war on Russia in 1812–1813, during his participation in the war in Germany in 1813, during the war against Napoleon in 1814, and, finally, during the return of Napoleon to power in 1815.
 In 1814, she supported his decision to make a separate peace with the anti-Napoleonic allies, keeping his throne while Napoleon was deposed.

 Then, during the Hundred Days of 1815, Joachim came out for Napoleon.
 During his absence, Caroline was left as regent of Naples.
 Joachim was defeated and executed, and Caroline fled to the Austrian Empire.
 Whilst in exile, she adopted the title 'Countess of Lipona'; 'Lipona' being an anagram of 'Napoli' (Naples).

-Later life
+During her exile, she had a companion named Francesco Macdonald, whom she later entered a morganatic marriage with in 1817.

+Death

-In 1830, she married Francesco (François) Macdonald (1777–1837), a relative of Marshal Étienne Macdonald, who had been Minister of War of the Kingdom of Naples in 1814 and 1815.
-She lived in Florence until her death in 1839.
-She and Macdonald had no children.
-Caroline died in 1839 and was buried at the Chiesa di Ognissanti, in Florence.
+After her husband's death, she lived in Florence until her death on 18 May 1839.
+Caroline was buried at the Chiesa di Ognissanti, in Florence.

-One of her great-great-great-grandsons was the American actor René Auberjonois.